OF POSITIONS: 1 GRADE: 14

 PURPOSE OF CLASSIFICATION

-The purpose of this classification is to perform administrative, support, and counseling work functions associated with victim’s assistance qualification provided by the Victim’s Bill of Rights.
+The purpose of this classification is to perform supervisory and specialized administrative/ technical work functions associated with the appraisal of real property for assessment purposes.

 Attached is a copy of the job description.
-Please review thoroughly.
-Applications are available online at houstoncountyga.org, the County Annex Building, 200 Carl Vinson Parkway, Warner Robins and at the Houston County Public Works Department, 2018 Kings Chapel Road, Perry.
-Completed applications must be received prior to the end of the announcement dates in order to be considered.
+Please review it thoroughly.
+Applications are available online at houstoncountyga.org.
+Houston County Personnel in the County Annex Building, 200 Carl Vinson Parkway, Warner Robins and at the Houston County Public Works Department, 2018 Kings Chapel Road, Perry.
+Completed applications must be received prior to the end of the announcement date in order to be considered.
 Applications and inquiries should be directed to the Personnel Department in Warner Robins or call 478-542-2005.
-As a last step prior to being employed, all applicants will be required to pass a drug test and criminal background check.
-The drug test/background check will be administered by a physician/agency selected by the Board of Commissioners.
+As a last step prior to being employed, all applicants will be required to pass a drug test and a criminal background check.
+The drug test and background check will be administered by a physician/agency selected by the Board of Commissioners.

 HOUSTON COUNTY IS AN EQUAL OPPORTUNITY EMPLOYER